Shao-Group/amaranth/README.md

-# Aster minimal number of splices/partial spliced transcripts possibilities
+# Amaranth minimal number of splices/partial spliced transcripts possibilities
 organized as a a tree of the splicing status of a partially spliced transcript. minimize number of internal nodes